lucid2713/works/_posts/2018-04-13-the-future-outdated.markdown

 title: The Future, Outdated
 ---

-The future outdated, Installation (Electronic wastes, Arduino, Speaker, iPad), 2017
+The future outdated, Installation (Electronic wastes and Arduino), 2017

 ***